jangdan/docs/runtime/getting_started/command_line_interface.md

 When a hot module replacement is triggered, the runtime will dispatch a `CustomEvent` of type `hmr` that will include `path` property in its `detail` object.
-You can listen for this event and perform any additional logic that you need to do when a module is updated (eg. notify a browser over a WebSocket connection).
+You can listen for this event and perform any additional logic that you need to do when a module is updated (e.g. notify a browser over a WebSocket connection).

 ```ts